netlas-io/netlas-cookbook/README.md

-# Using Netlas.io for Darknet research
+## Using Netlas.io for Darknet Research

 One of the main advantages of Netlas is that you can use it to search for things that are not indexed by Google.
 This is what can be conventionally called DeepWeb.
 For example, FTP servers or Telnet servers: